If I have been absent from the College

 I need to bring a note signed by my parent or caregiver.
 The note needs to clearly explain my absence.

-If I am late for College
+If I am late for school

 I report directly to administration to obtain a late pass.
 I then go directly to class and give the teacher the late pass.